Chika Ike: Fashion career

 In 2011, Ike founded her fashion line Fancy Nancy and launched it in Abuja, Nigeria.

 Personal life

 Ike has been outspoken on abusive relationships, having been a victim of domestic violence.
-In 2013, she opened up about how she was domestically abused in her past marriage.
-She filed for divorce in 2013 after seven years of marriage She eventually announced through her Facebook page that she was officially divorced, which upset some of her fans.
-In March 2025, she welcomed a baby girl.
+In 2013, she discussed her experience with domestic abuse in her previous marriage.
+She filed for divorce in 2013 after seven years of marriage.
+In March 2025, Ike gave birth to a baby girl.

-Ike has successfully invested in real estate.
-She has a real estate project titled The Maison.
-The housing project is designed to meet the home ownership needs of people.